mkrausAi/mkrausAI.github.io/research/01_SciML/02_Overstrength/README.md

 This research proposes a novel DL architecture called multi-head encoder - regressor Deep Neural Network (MHER-DNN) for twofold use: (i) prediction of the overstrength factor s for five cross section types (CHS, SHS, RHS, I and H) of various steel grades, and (ii) learning a compressed representation of the cross section specific inputs for subsequent regression but also domain-informed inspection.
 Note, that the MHER-DNN architecture as provided in Fig. 5 is solely used for training as proxy combining the individual models (without the other heads), which have to be used at inference resp. prediction.
 Inspection of the latent parameters and cross-sectional similarities can be executed on the shared embedding layer.

 **MHER-DNN Model**<br />
-The MHER-DNN is designed with three input heads, one for each cross-sectional type, i.e. CHS, RHS, SHS, and I as well as H. The input heads with feature dimensions $$d_{CHS} = 4$$, $$d_{RHSSHS} = 8$$ and $$d_{IH} = 9$$ consist of fully connected Multi-Layer Perceptron (MLP) networks with ‘relu’ activation function, batch normalisation as well as dropout layers and feed into a shared embed-ding layer of dimension $$d_z$$, which learns the similarities and differences between the cross-section types.
+The MHER-DNN, cf. Figure 2, is designed with three input heads, one for each cross-sectional type, i.e. CHS, RHS, SHS, and I as well as H. The input heads with feature dimensions $$d_{CHS} = 4$$, $$d_{RHSSHS} = 8$$ and $$d_{IH} = 9$$ consist of fully connected Multi-Layer Perceptron (MLP) networks with ‘relu’ activation function, batch normalisation as well as dropout layers and feed into a shared embed-ding layer of dimension $$d_z$$, which learns the similarities and differences between the cross-section types.
 The embedding layer output is then passed to the regressor MLP network (also with batch normalisation as well as dropout layers) for predicting the overstrength factor s given cross-sectional features for circular, RHS/SHS, and I/H profiles.
 The MLPs are designed as encoders with decreasing layer width, starting with NN nodes and a subsequent shrinkage at a rate of $$1/N_L$$.

 <div style="text-align:center;">
   <img src="https://mkrausai.github.io/research/01_SciML/02_Overstrength/figs/Figure_05.png" width="50%" alt="cVAE_Model" /><br />
-  Multi-head encoder – Regressor Deep Neural Network (MHER-DNN) with shared embedding layer for predicting the overstrength factor $$s$$ given cross-sectional features for CHS, RHS, SHS, I and H profiles.<br />
+  Figure 2: Multi-head encoder – Regressor Deep Neural Network (MHER-DNN) with shared embedding layer for predicting the overstrength factor $$s$$ given cross-sectional features for CHS, RHS, SHS, I and H profiles.<br />
   </a>
 </div>